-Florida Christian University grew out of Florida Theological Seminary, founded in 1985, by the first president Rev. Dr. Harold L. Shindoll, D.Th.
+Florida Christian University grew of Florida out Theological Seminary, founded in 1985, by the first president Rev. Dr. Harold L. Shindoll, D.Th.
 The Seminary was the visionary base of Florida Christian University.
-Undergraduate and graduate students in programs such as Bible Studies, Pastoral Leadership or Theology, can have their diplomas with either name, "Florida Christian University" or "Florida Theological Seminary".
+Undergraduate and graduate students programs such as Bible Studies, Pastoral Leadership or Theology, can have their diplomas with either name, "Florida Christian University" or "Florida Theological Seminary".
 With any of these two names, the titles are recognized as graduates of our institution.